brawer/cadaref/README.md

 is used to extract parcel numbers.
-This pipeline uses this to find what fixed points and [survey markers](https://en.wikipedia.org/wiki/Survey_marker) might have existed in the approximate area of the historical map at the time the map was drawn.
+This pipeline uses this to find what fixed points and [survey markers](https://en.wikipedia.org/wiki/Survey_marker) might have existed in the approximate area of the historical map, at the time the map was drawn.
 The result is another CSV file [like this](testdata/points.csv).

-5. By means of Optical Character Recognition, the pipeline tries to extract the map scale, which was often printed on the historical maps.
+5. Again utilizing Optical Character Recognition, the pipeline tries to extract the map scale, which was often printed on the historical maps.
-If OCR doesn’t give a result, the pipeline assumes a set of map scales that were commonly used across the dataset.
+If OCR doesn’t give a credible result, the pipeline falls back to a set of common map scales.

 6. The pipeline passes the results of its earlier steps (the rasterized historical map,